A new framework of safety standards will help passenger ships resume operation

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Thursday, March 7, 2019/Categories: News, Ferry news, Marine operations
+Author: Elly Yates-Roberts/07 March 2019/Categories: News, Ferry news, Marine operations

 Northrop Grumman subsidiary Sperry Marine is helping Norwegian operator Color Line manage costs and compliance by creating a maintenance programme and refit for the navigation systems on two of its cruise ferries.